Board of Trustees

 *President Emeritus

-BA, University of Dayton; Juris Doctorate, Georgetown University Law Center.
-Lighthizer was the president of the American Battlefield Trust from 1999 to September 2020.
+BA from University of Dayton; Juris Doctorate, Georgetown University Law Center.
+He was the president of the American Battlefield Trust and predecessor organizations from 1999 to September 2020.
 Under his leadership, the organization preserved more than 46,000 acres of battlefield land, for a total of more than 53,000 acres.
 Before joining the Trust, he was a partner with the Miles and Stockbridge law firm, Secretary of the Maryland Department of Transportation, Anne Arundel County Executive, and a Maryland legislator.

 Jeffrey P. McClanathan

-Jeff McClanathan is a partner with McClanathan, Burg & Associates, CPAs, St. Petersburg, Florida.
-Strategic Planning Committee of the American Institute of Certified Public Accountants; Chairman of the Board of Trustees President of HTR Foundation; Formerly Board of Trustees, Canterbury School of Florida; Board of Trustees, All Children's Hospital; Board of Trustees, Morean Arts Center.
+Partner with McClanathan, Burg & Associates, CPAs, St. Petersburg, Florida.
+Jeff is a part of the Strategic Planning Committee of the American Institute of Certified Public Accountants and the Chairman of the Board of Trustees and President of HTR Foundation.
+He was formerly on the Board of Trustees for the Canterbury School of Florida; the All-Children’s Hospital; and the Morean Arts Center.
+He joined the Board in 2011.

 Noah B. Mehrkam

 BA in History from the University of Virginia.
-Previously served as the chairman of three top entities in the historic preservation realm: the National Advisory Council on Historic Preservation, the Texas Historical Commission, and, from 2009–2011, the American Battlefield Trust.
-Benefactor for a new University of Virginia Center for Civil War History, which will bear his name.
-Also endowed a chair in the History Department of the University of Virginia to ensure top-quality instruction on the subject of the American Civil War (now held by distinguished Civil War Historian Gary Gallagher).
-President and CEO, Silver Eagle Distributors, LP, the largest Anheuser-Busch distributor in the U.S. Served on a broad spectrum of civic, community, and philanthropic Boards in support of education, health and hospitals, inner city children, and urban parks and conservation, including the National Park Foundation, Greater Houston Partnership, The Gilder Lehrman Institute of American History, Texas State Historical Association, and Admiral Nimitz Foundation.
+John is the benefactor for the University of Virginia Center for Civil War History, which bears his name.
+He also endowed a chair in the History Department of the University of Virginia to ensure top-quality instruction on the subject of the American Civil War.
+He served as President and CEO of Silver Eagle Distributors, LP, the largest Anheuser-Busch distributor in the U.S. John served on a broad spectrum of civic, community, and philanthropic Boards in support of education, health and hospitals, inner city children, and urban parks and conservation, including the National Park Foundation, Greater Houston Partnership, The Gilder Lehrman Institute of American History, Texas State Historical Association, and Admiral Nimitz Foundation.
+John previously served as the chairman of three top entities in the historic preservation realm: the National Advisory Council on Historic Preservation, the Texas Historical Commission and, from 2009–2011, the American Battlefield Trust.
+He has served on the Board since 2001.

 Marshal A. Oldman

-BA, University of Southern California; JD, University of California Los Angeles.
+BA from University of Southern California; JD, University of California Los Angeles.
 Former Chairman of the San Fernando Valley Bar Probate Section, member of Executive Committee of Los Angeles County Bar Association Probate Section, Chairman of Probate Section of County Bar Association, Chairman of Legislative Monitoring Committee of County Bar Probate Section, President of San Fernando Valley Bar Association 1989, member of Board of Trustees of San Fernando Valley Bar Association, and member of Executive Committee of the Estate Planning, Trust and Probate Section of the State Bar of California.
 Authored numerous articles for the San Fernando Valley Bar Bulletin, Probate Column for the Los Angeles Daily Journal, Journal of Western Legal History, and for the Daily Journal Report.
-Numerous speeches before the Los Angeles County Bar Probate Section, San Fernando Valley Bar, Santa Monica Bar, Pasadena Bar, CEB, and other organizations.
-Served as expert witness in probate, attorney fee, legal malpractice, and federal estate tax matters.
+He has given numerous speeches before the Los Angeles County Bar Probate Section, San Fernando Valley Bar, Santa Monica Bar, Pasadena Bar, CEB, and other organizations.
+He served as expert witness in probate, attorney fees, legal malpractice, and federal estate tax matters.
+He joined the Board in 2019.

 John Sivolella

-PhD in Political Science from Columbia University.
-Graduate of NYU Law School.
-MPA from Princeton School of Public and International Affairs.
-BA from Rutgers University.
-John has served as an adjunct professor on Columbia’s Political Science faculty and at Columbia’s School of International and Political Affairs (SIPA).
+BA from Rutgers University; MPA, Princeton School of Public and International Affairs; Graduate of NYU Law School; PhD in Political Science from Columbia University.
+John serve das an adjunct professor on Columbia’s Political Science faculty and at Columbia’s School of International and Political Affairs (SIPA).
 His research focus is the US presidency, federal agencies, executive power and constitutional law.
-John practiced law in Manhattan, focusing on venture capital and M&A. He was legal counsel to the Governor of New Jersey, and was a law clerk on the New Jersey Supreme Court.
-He is on the Board of Directors of the Rutgers University Foundation and on the Advisory Council to the Dean of Rutgers School of Arts and Sciences.
-John is a member of the Board of Trustees of the University of Virginia Engineering Foundation.
+He practiced law in Manhattan, focusing on venture capital and M&A. He was legal counsel to the Governor of New Jersey and was a law clerk on the New Jersey Supreme Court.
+He is on the Board of Directors of the Rutgers University Foundation.
+He is a member of the Board of Trustees of the University of Virginia Engineering Foundation.
 He served on Massachusetts Governor Charlie Baker’s Better Government Transition Team.
-John was also a member of the Massachusetts State Advisory Committee to the US Commission on Civil Rights.
+He was also a member of the Massachusetts State Advisory Committee to the US Commission on Civil Rights.
+John joined the Board in 2019.

 Barbara Stewart

 BA and MBA from Northwestern University.
 Trustee and Co-Founder of the Bowe Stewart Foundation.
-From 2018 to 2021, Barbara served as the Presidentially-appointed, Senate confirmed CEO of AmeriCorps, the federal agency for service and volunteerism.
-Prior to AmeriCorps, Barbara was an SVP at JPMorgan Chase and earlier in her career worked in Illinois state government.
+From 2018 to 2021, she served as the Presidentially appointed, Senate confirmed CEO of AmeriCorps, the federal agency for service and volunteerism.
+Prior to AmeriCorps, she was an SVP at JPMorgan Chase and earlier in her career worked in the Illinois state government.
 She has chaired multiple civic and non-profit organizations in both Chicago and Baltimore, and helped found a charter school in Chicago.
+Barbara joined the Board in 2021.

 Madhu Tadikonda